Animation at Dundee

 Meg Park, Freelance Character Designer and Visual Development Artist

-"DJCAD's Animation course gave me a great opportunity to try out each area of animation production and helped me figure out exactly which role I wanted to pursue as a career.
+"Duncan of Jordanstone College of Art & Design's Animation course gave me a great opportunity to try out each area of animation production and helped me figure out exactly which role I wanted to pursue as a career.
 It also provided me with a great amount of freedom to develop my own ideas and skills.
 I'm currently working as a freelance Character Designer and Visual Development Artist.
 Some of the studios I've collaborated with include Paramount Pictures, Disney and Nickelodeon.
 I also illustrate children's books.See more of Meg's work."

 The following are the minimum, up-to-date entry requirements.

 You have to obtain your qualifications at the first sitting of examination.

 |SQA Advanced Higher||BB (Advanced Higher) + BB (Higher) in different subjects|

 |IB Diploma||34 points (including 6, 6, 5, at Higher level)|

 |Essential Subjects||Art and Design, or related subject (at SQA Advanced Higher, GCE A-Level, IB Higher Level), an appropriate literate subject (at SQA Advanced Higher, GCE A Level, IB Higher Level) and one other subject outside art & design subjects (at SQA Higher, GCE A Level, IB Higher Level).|

 |EU & International||Visit our EU and International webpages for entry requirements tailored to your home country|